-In the period ended 31 December 2021, the Supervisory Board held six meetings and all members were present by means of video conferencing access.
+In the period ended 31 December 2022, the Supervisory Board held seven meetings and all members were present by means of physical and video conferencing access.
 The roles and responsibilities of the Supervisory Board are stipulated in the Supervisory Board's Charter.
-The Supervisory Board discussed with the Management Board on various topics including but not limited to business plan, risk appetite, corporate governance, risk management, compliance and audit to establish and enhance the key policies and confirmed the adequate preparedness for the commencement of the business operations.
-The Supervisory Board extensively discussed on 1) business plan, financial plan, and RAS, 2) capital management plan, 3) business development and 4) organization & staff development to enhance NBE's business operations and the governance.
-During the year, Supervisory Board reviewed and approved 9 policies, including amendment of Risk Appetite Statement, Corporate Governance Policy and Remuneration Policy.
+The Supervisory Board discussed with the Management Board various topics including but not limited to business and financial plan, risk appetite, corporate governance, risk management, compliance and audit to assess and oversee NBE's business and enhance the key policies.
+The Supervisory Board extensively discussed on 1) business plan, financial plan, and RAS, 2) board composition, 3) NBE's business profile following

+European macroeconomic and monetary policy transitions to enhance NBE's business operations and the governance.

-In the period ended 31 December 2021, the ARC held five meetings and all members were present by means of video conferencing access.
+In the period ended 31 December 2022, the ARC held five meetings and all members were present by means of physical and video conferencing access.
 The ARC discussed with the Management Board a great number of topics with respect to the internal control framework, including risk management, audit and compliance matters.
-During the year, the ARC extensively discussed 1) audit plan and audit report, 2) SREP and 3) results of supervisory activities to develop internal risk management framework and control systems.
-The Supervisory Board will remain in close contact with the Management Board to ensure steady business development despite confronting uncertainty during COVID-19 and a conflict in Ukraine.
+During the year, the ARC extensively discussed 1) audit plan and audit report, 2) SREP and 3) communication with regulators.
+The Supervisory Board will remain in close contact with the Management Board to ensure steady business development despite confronting uncertainty during post-COVID-19 business recovery, Russian invasion of Ukraine, high inflation and continuous ECB rate hikes.